cea-trust-platform/trust-documentation/doc/source/user_tutorials/salome.md

   - Save as `Mesh_1.med`

 - **Dump the study:** File → Dump Study
-  - Save as Python script (needed for the next exercise)
+  - Save as a Python script (needed for the next exercise)

 ### Running the Coupled Problem